cpellouin/mmajconline/index.md

 #### **October 28, 2020, 12h (online)**

-* Presentation by Simon Chiche on [_Looking for Ultra-High-Energy Astroparticles in a Radio Haystack_](docs/201028-chiche.pdf).
+* Presentation by Simon Chiche, entitled [_Looking for Ultra-High-Energy Astroparticles in a Radio Haystack_](docs/201028-chiche.pdf).

 #### **October 21, 2020, 12h (online)**

-* Presentation by Clément Pellouin on [_Searching for Ultra- and Hyper-Luminous X-Ray Sources in the Swift-XRT Catalog_](docs/201021-pellouin.pdf).
+* Presentation by Clément Pellouin, entitled [_Searching for Ultra- and Hyper-Luminous X-Ray Sources in the Swift-XRT Catalog_](docs/201021-pellouin.pdf).

 #### **October 7, 2020, 12h (online)**